KellanChilders/CMSC516-Task-12/README.txt

 2. Find the unigrams for each warrant and claim and use these as the warrants and claims from now on.
 2. Remove shared words from each claim (if a word.
 3. Replace n't with not.
-4. Train a word2vec network using the Brown corpus.
+4. Train a word2vec network using the GoogleNews corpus.
 5. For each argument
 	1) Use the word2vec model to embed each word in the warrants and claim.
 	2) Sum together the word vectors in the claim and warrants, leaving each as a single vector.